More than just fun, why vacation care matters

 Many of the children had struggled to understand why people were treating the floods as a tragedy.
 By talking about the practical challenges faced by families, the children were better able to understand the gravity of the situation and developed empathy for the affected families.

-Our children learn to respect their natural environment and physical surrounds through play.
+Our children learn to respect their natural environment and physical surroundings through play and exploration.

 At many of our centres the children have built worm farms, which they feed with recycled green waste from their own meals.
 Over time they are able to use the worm juice and castings on their veggie gardens to help them grow.